DeadWrath/Space-Cristal-Clear/README.md

     https://betterdocs.net/

 - Close and reboot Discord.
+/!\THIS ACTION IS VERY IMPORTANT ! ===> On discord go to settings > Appearance and enable dark theme !
-- On discord go to Settings > CustomCSS
+- Return to Settings > CustomCSS
 - Paste all the CSS code in and save before quitting.
 - Enjoy !